oljung/portfolio-project-one/README.md

     - Featured on all pages of the site, the navbar will contain 2 parts: A logo and menu to the main pages of the site, and a sub menu that will be specific to each site and subsite
     - This feature will allow for easy navigation to the main parts of the sites.

+- __Landing Page__

+    - This feature will greet the user with an image explaining the purpose of the site, as well as what to expect on it.

+    - The main parts of the site will be displayed and given short information.
+These small infomartion segments will also contain a clickable link.
+This section will be divided into three parts with images to the left and right, and text in the center.

 ### Features left to implement (near future)

 Here a list of all features to be implemented